Krista-Pipho/genome_2024/README.md

 snakemake
 ```

-If you are using a cluster, use the provided slurm launch script.
+DCC users, use the provided slurm launch script.
 This script tells the cluster how many cores and how much ram to assign to running the pipeline.
 You can change the resources used by editing the header of launch.sh.
+For other slurm cluster users, remove the partition specification in build_environment.sh

 ```
 sbatch launch.sh